 These earplugs are a little small for some users, and a few have mentioned discomfort when wearing them.

-These earplugs are made from soft, comfortable foam.
-They're ideal for frequent use.
+Made from soft, comfortable foam and ideal for frequent use.
 Budget-friendly price.
 Rated for protection up to 32 decibels.
 200 pairs that provide fit and function suitable for most consumers, and they're brightly colored so they're easy to see.